 What Happens When You Miss A Home Loan Payment?

-However, being human, there are days where even the most religious payer might miss out on his or her monthly payment.
+There are days where even the most responsible borrower might miss out on his or her monthly loan payment.
 In those instances, what happens?

 Enter, late payment charges